hfzzddn/smart-supply-chain/README.md

 # **ETL Process**

 **1. Extract**
-Data was extracted from the raw dataset, sourced from [Kaggle - DataCo Smart Supply Chain](https://www.kaggle.com/datasets/alinoranianesfahani/dataco-smart-supply-chain-for-big-data-analysis).
+Data was extracted from the raw dataset sourced from [Kaggle - DataCo Smart Supply Chain](https://www.kaggle.com/datasets/alinoranianesfahani/dataco-smart-supply-chain-for-big-data-analysis).

 **2. Transform**
 Data was transformed using SQL Server Management Studio and Power Query to clean and normalize it into a structured format.
 This process involved: